kubernetes/website/content/en/docs/concepts/scheduling-eviction/assign-pod-node.md

 | *webserver-1* | *webserver-2* | *webserver-3* |
 |   *cache-1*   |   *cache-2*   |   *cache-3*   |

-The overall effect is that each cache instance is likely to be accessed by a single client, that is running on the same node.
+The overall effect is that each cache instance is likely to be accessed by a single client that is running on the same node.
 This approach aims to minimize both skew (imbalanced load) and latency.

 You might have other reasons to use Pod anti-affinity.